 - Given the current composition of Congress, executive action and – to a limited degree – legislation within budget reconciliation are the primary vehicles for climate policy in the United States.
 However, to establish trust with and long-term commitment from both businesses and international partners, the US will have to take conventional legislative action in the form of dedicated bills.

-100 days of climate pragmatism
+First 100 days of climate pragmatism

 The Biden-Harris Administration has managed to cover a significant number of campaign pledges on climate and environmental policy within the first 100 days, despite the ongoing COVID-19 pandemic.
 The Administration is working hard both to contain the virus through vaccination and to rebound the economy, at home and globally.